Configuring the Widget

 Search Settings

-Search settings can be separated into three parts: Simple Search Settings
+Search settings can be separated into three parts: Simple Search Settings, Complex Search Settings and Shared Settings.

-By default, you can see the Simple Search Settings
+By default, you can see the Simple Search Settings, because the search type is set to simple initially.

 Simple Search Settings